nocobase/nocobase/docs/en-US/getting-started/installation.md

 Open [http://localhost:13000](http://localhost:13000) in a web browser.
 The initial account and password are `admin@nocobase.com` and `admin123`.

-## CLI
+## 使用 `create-nocobase-app` 安装

+---

-### 0. Before start
+### 0. Prerequisites

-Please make sure you have Node.js 12.x or above installed.
+Please make sure you have Node.js 14.x or above installed.
 You can download and install the latest LTS version from the official website.
 It is recommended to use nvm (or nvm-windows for Win systems) to manage Node.js versions if you plan to work with Node.js for a long time.

 ```bash
 $ node -v